Department of Biology

-Cell surface membrane proteins play key roles in a broad range of physiological processes and form the largest class of approved drug targets.
+Introduction: Cell surface membrane proteins play key roles in a broad range of physiological processes and form the largest class of approved drug targets.
 Despite this, fundamental questions regarding their regulation remain unanswered.
-My research focuses on the molecular mechanisms that govern intracellular trafficking of cell surface membrane proteins, particularly the recycling routes they use to return to the surface following internalization.
-To achieve this, we use a range of, cell biology, biochemistry and genetic approaches to understand how these protein machineries function.
+Surface membrane proteins are regulated by the intracellular trafficking pathways that facilitate their transport to and from the plasma membrane, often traversing different organelles by vesicular transport.